oaugustus/jsloader/README.md

 jsloader
 ========

-JavaScript automatic loader and optimizer for Silex
+JavaScript automatic loader and optimizer for Silex.